LibraryOfCongress/seeing-lost-enclaves/inspirations.md

 [Remembering the Forgotten Chinese Railroad Workers](https://www.sapiens.org/archaeology/chinese-railroad-workers-utah/) by Veronica Peterson

 [How Tacoma’s small Chinese community reckoned with the city’s anti-Chinese history](https://www.seattletimes.com/seattle-news/how-tacomas-small-chinese-community-reckoned-with-the-citys-anti-chinese-history/) discusses the story of the Tacoma Chinese Reconciliation Park.

+NARA has an interesting page on harmful content in archival records: https://www.archives.gov/research/reparative-description/harmful-content